sjackman/resume/index.md

 Developed the firmware for Pathway's product line of small, low-cost lighting control devices.
-These small devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols including DMX512, analog, PWM and contact closure.
+These small devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols including DMX512, analog, PWM, and contact closure.
 Modernized the lighting control industry in developing a device, the Pathport, to adapt legacy lighting control equipment to Ethernet.
 This industry-changing product won an award for best new